ZOMIN28/DF_RAP/README.md

 ### 1、Usage
 Install the required dependency packages given in requirements.txt.

+Follow Parts 2 and 3 to download and configure the pre-trained model and dataset.

-You can follow `demo.ipynb` to implement robust adversarial attacks against Deepfakes.
+You can follow `demo.ipynb` to implement the proposed DF-RAP.

 ### 2、Pretrained model